Gold cyanidation

-Gold cyanidation (also known as the cyanide process or the MacArthur-Forrest process) is a hydrometallurgical technique for extracting gold from low-grade ore by converting the gold to a water-soluble coordination complex.
+Gold cyanidation (also known as the cyanide process or the MacArthur–Forrest process) is a hydrometallurgical technique for extracting gold from low-grade ore through conversion to a water-soluble coordination complex.
 It is the most commonly used leaching process for gold extraction.
-Cyanidation is also widely used in the extraction of silver, usually after froth flotation.
+Cyanidation is also widely used in silver extraction, usually after froth flotation.

-Production of reagents for mineral processing to recover gold represents more than 70% of cyanide consumption globally.
-Other metals are recovered from the process include copper, zinc, and silver, but gold is the main driver of this technology.
-Due to the highly poisonous nature of cyanide, the process is controversial and its use is even banned in some parts of the world.
-Cyanide can be safely used in the gold mining industry.
-A key feature for safe use of cyanide is to ensure adequate pH control at an alkaline pH level above 10.5.
-At industrial scale, pH control is mainly achieved using lime, as an important enabling reagent in gold processing.
+Production of reagents for mineral processing to recover gold represents 70% of cyanide consumption globally.
+While other metals, such as copper, zinc, and silver, are also recovered using cyanide, gold remains the primary driver of this technology.
+The highly toxic nature of cyanide has led to controversy regarding its use in gold mining, with it being banned in some parts of the world.
+However, when used with appropriate safety measures, cyanide can be safely employed in gold extraction processes.
+One critical factor in its safe use is maintaining an alkaline pH level above 10.5, which is typically controlled using lime in industrial-scale operations.
+Lime plays an essential role in gold processing, ensuring that the pH remains at the correct level to mitigate risks associated with cyanide use.

 History

 In 1783, Carl Wilhelm Scheele discovered that gold dissolved in aqueous solutions of cyanide.
-Through the work of Bagration (1844), Elsner (1846), and Faraday (1847), it was determined that each atom of gold required two cyanide ions, i.e. the stoichiometry of the soluble compound.
+Through the work of Bagration (1844), Elsner (1846), and Faraday (1847), it was determined that each gold atom required two cyanide ions, i.e. the stoichiometry of the soluble compound.

 Industrial process

-The expansion of gold mining in the Rand of South Africa began to slow down in the 1880s, as the new deposits being found tended to contain pyritic ore.
+The expansion of gold mining in the Rand of South Africa began to slow down in the 1880s, as the new deposits found tended to contain pyritic ore.
 The gold could not be extracted from this compound with any of the then available chemical processes or technologies.

-In 1887, John Stewart MacArthur, working in collaboration with brothers Robert and William Forrest for the Tennant Company in Glasgow, Scotland, developed the MacArthur-Forrest process for the extraction of gold from gold ores.
+In 1887, John Stewart MacArthur, working in collaboration with brothers Robert and William Forrest for the Tennant Company in Glasgow, Scotland, developed the MacArthur–Forrest process for the extraction of gold from gold ores.
 Several patents were issued in the same year.
 By suspending the crushed ore in a cyanide solution, a separation of up to 96 percent pure gold was achieved.

 The process was first used on the Rand in 1890 and, despite operational imperfections, led to a boom of investment as larger gold mines were opened up.

 By 1891, Nebraska pharmacist Gilbert S. Peyton had refined the process at his Mercur Mine in Utah, "the first mining plant in the United States to make a commercial success of the cyanide process on gold ores."
 In 1896, Bodländer confirmed that oxygen was necessary for the process, something that had been doubted by MacArthur, and discovered that hydrogen peroxide was formed as an intermediate.

-Around 1900, the American metallurgist Charles Washington Merrill (1869-1956) and his engineer Thomas Bennett Crowe improved the treatment of the cyanide leachate, by using vacuum and zinc dust.
+Around 1900, the American metallurgist Charles Washington Merrill (1869–1956) and his engineer Thomas Bennett Crowe improved the treatment of the cyanide leachate, by using vacuum and zinc dust.
 Their process is the Merrill–Crowe process.